Hexes, Curses, and Jinxes – What Are They?

 Jinxes: Twisting the Threads of Luck

-A jinx is often the mildest form of negative magic, though its effects can still be quite bothersome.
+A jinx is often the mildest form of negative magic, though its effects can still be bothersome.
 The primary characteristic of a jinx is its ability to alter probabilities, making certain events more or less likely to happen.
-Unlike a hex or a curse, a jinx doesn’t directly harm someone; instead, it creates a chain of unfortunate events that might cause frustration or misfortune.
+Unlike a hex or curse, a jinx doesn't directly harm someone; instead, it creates a chain of unfortunate events that might cause frustration or misfortune.

 Hexes, Jinxex, and Curses come in many shapes and forms.